-The Institute has an Ombuds Office for Graduate students (see http://provost.gatech.edu/reporting-units/faculty-graduate-student-ombuds-programs).
+The Institute has a procedure for conflict resolution(see https://provost.gatech.edu/reporting-units/advocacy.
 Students should feel free to contact this office with any concerns.
 The procedure outlined above does not preclude the student from directly working with the Ombuds Office as a first step, a last resort, or along the way.